PreCyz/GitDiffGenerator/README.md

 # GitDiffGenerator
 To download the latest stable version go [here](https://github.com/PreCyz/GitDiffGenerator/releases/latest).<br />
 Program generates one text file containing diff from given repositories.
 By default it generates diff from last 7 days.
 Can be run on Windows and Linux (from v2.0).
-It handles Git and Mercurial version control systems.
+It handles Git, Mercurial and SVN version control systems.
 In order to produce diff program executes following commands:<br />
-For Git: `git log -p --all --author=userName --since yyyy/MM/dd --until yyyy/MM/dd`<br />
+For Git: `git log --patch --all --author=userName --since yyyy-MM-dd --until yyyy-MM-dd`<br />
-For Mercurial: `hg log -p --user userName --date "yyyy-MM-dd to yyyy-MM-dd"`
+For Mercurial: `hg log --patch --user userName --date "yyyy-MM-dd to yyyy-MM-dd"` For SVN: `svn log --diff --search userName --revision {yyyy-MM-dd}:{yyyy-MM-dd}`
 ## How to execute
 There few ways of execution this program:
 - from command line java -jar with params,